You can also watch the video: Airbnb Quick Tip – Why You Should Only Be On One Vacation Rental Platform (at Hideout Bali)

 In early 2017 some research was done on Airbnb search and posted to Reddit.
 It shows that both guest satisfaction (#1) and number of reviews (#9) are highly correlated with search ranking.
 Read the full report on hacking Airbnb’s search rank algorithm.

-Pro Tip: If you use multiple vacation rental platforms, only allow secondary platforms to make reservations in the next 30 days.
+Pro Tip: If you use multiple vacation rental platforms, only allow secondary platforms to make reservations in the next 15 to 30 days.